HarmGriffioen/DelftTILab/_posts/2025-06-05-Can-a-Tarpit-Clean-Up-the-Internet.md

 *Published on June 5, 2025 by the Delft Threat Intelligence Lab*

 In the ever-evolving landscape of cybersecurity threats, Internet worms remain a persistent challenge.
 These self-replicating programs can spread rapidly across networks, exploiting vulnerabilities and causing widespread disruption.
-A recent study by researchers at TU Delft explores an intriguing question: Can we use "tarpits" to slow down or even halt the spread of these worms?
+A recent study by researchers at the Threat Intelligence Lab of the TU Delft explores an intriguing question: Can we use "tarpits" to slow down or even halt the spread of these worms?

 ## What Is a Tarpit?